Stupidly Obscure Programming in a Troubled Time

 a guarantee before the macro is even invoked that

-we need guarantees beyond knowing that the expression is in fact a Fetch
+we need guarantees beyond knowing that the expression is in fact a Fetch: It turns

 depend on implicits of the specific type parameters.